shanethehat/sd-agent-plugins/MySQL/readme.md

     mysql_user: my_username
     mysql_pass: my_password

+### Connecting through SSL
+If you want to connect to the server via SSL you have to set the following to parameters.
+There are instructions on how to create SSL certificates in [MySQL manual](http://dev.mysql.com/doc/refman/5.5/en/creating-ssl-certs.html)

+    mysql_ssl_cert: /path/to/cert.pem
+    mysql_ssl_key: /path/to/key.pem

+You'll also have to add the following lines to your `my.cnf` file.

+    ssl-ca=/etc/mysql-ssl/ca-cert.pem
+    ssl-cert=/etc/mysql-ssl/server-cert.pem
+    ssl-key=/etc/mysql-ssl/server-key.pem

 ### Custom ports and sockets
 You can specify a custom port and/or socket if you are not running the default.
 You do this by adding 2 new config options to the config file underneath the existing options e.g, the default port is `3306`: